snap-research/weights2weights/README.md

 ## Editing
 We provide an interactive notebook for editing the identity encoded in a model in `editing/identity_editing.ipynb`.
 Instructions are provided in the notebook.
 Another notebook is provided which shows how to compose multiple attribute edits together in `editing/multiple_edits.ipynb`.

-## Loading and Saving Models
+## Loading Models/Reading from Dataset
 Various notebooks provide examples on how to save models either as low dimensional *w2w* models (represented by principal component coefficients), or as models compatible with standard LoRA such as with Diffusers [pipelines](https://huggingface.co/docs/diffusers/en/api/pipelines/overview).
-We provide a notebook in `other/loading.ipynb`that demonstrates how these weights can be loaded into either format.
+We provide a notebook in `other/loading.ipynb` that demonstrates how these weights can be loaded into either format.
+We provide a notebook in `other/datasets.ipynb` demonstrating how to read from the dataset of model weights.

 ## Acknowledgments
 Our code is based on implementations from the following repos: